kdurance/100-days-of-code/log.md

 #### Day 94: May 15, 2021
-More Python learning, focusing on web scraping, and other prep to get ready for my PyBites coaching program.<br><br>
+More Python learning, focusing on web scraping, and other prep to get ready for PDM.<br><br>

 #### Day 95: May 16, 2021
 More learning about web scraping in Python using Real Python.<br><br>

+#### Day 96: May 17, 2021
+Focused on onboarding and planning for my two PDM projects.<br><br>

+#### Day 97: May 18, 2021
+Thought I would be able to start building a SQL Server database for my first PDM app but I was wrong.
+I quickly discovered that a relational database doesn't make sense at all since each "table" will simply be a column of values (e.g. book titles, websites or other resources) so I looked into noSQL database options and after some further research decided to use Cassandra because the querying syntax is similar to TSQL and for a few other reasons I read about in an article comparing MongoDB and Cassandra.<br><br>

+#### Day 98: May 19, 2021
+<br><br>

+#### Day 99: May 20, 2021
+<br><br>

+#### Day 100: May 21, 2021
+<br><br>